jan-bogaerts/mark/src/markdownCode.md

 - When the editor is loaded:
   - the text for the monaco editor is retrieved from the project service (`projectService.content`).
   - theme (convert light to vs-light or dark to vs-dark), font & font-size are retrieved from the theme-service and applied to the monaco editor.
 - Whenever the project service triggers the 'content-changed' event, the editor will reload the text.
-Before reloading the text in the editor, set the flag `settingValue` to true and after the load is done, set it back to false.
+Before reloading the text in the editor, set the flag `settingValue` to true.
 This is used to prevent parsing the text after loading the project (the editor triggers handleDidChangeModelContent when loading)
   - note: register using `projectService.eventTarget.addEventListener('content-changed', handleContentChanged)`, unregister when component unloads
 - Whenever the position-tracking service raises the event 'moveTo', do: `if (this.editorRef.current) this.editorRef.current.revealLineNearTop(e.detail)`, unregister when component unloads
-- subscribe to the theme-service for changes `themeService.subscribe(this.handleThemeChanged)` upon construction and unsubscribe upon destruction `themeService.unsubscribe(this.handleThemeChanged)`
+- subscribe to the theme-service for changes `themeService.subscribe(this.handleThemeChanged)` when the component is loaded and unsubscribe upon unloading `themeService.unsubscribe(this.handleThemeChanged)`
   - return if no this.editorRef.current
   - update the options of the editor, call `this.editorRef.current.updateOptions(newOptions)`
 - monitor the following events on the monaco editor:
-  - editorDidMount: store a reference to the editor for further use and register the other event handlers (bound) with the mounted editor:
+  - editorDidMount: store a reference to the editor for further use, set `this.settingValue = true` so that during loading no content changes are processed and register the other event handlers (bound) with the mounted editor:
     - onDidChangeModelContent: ask the change-processor-service to process the changes. in pseudo:
     ```python (pseudo)
     def handleDidChangeModelContent(ev):